 Key Actions

-• Avoid overwhelming staff with significant new learning – focus on building confidence in a few key strategies related to connections, routines, and emotional regulation
+Implement and support a few key tier 1 strategies related to connections, routines, and emotional regulation for all

 Intermediate recovery is a challenging phase during which much of the immediate sense of social cohesion and outside support may fade and disillusionment may set in.
 This may feel like the most challenging phase since everyone moves through the recovery process at different rates.
 It can be difficult in a community when some members are “ready to move on” while others are still really struggling.